piascik/Mookodi/camera/README.md

 ## Running the command-line clients

 There is a series of command line clients that can be used for camera testing.
-They can be run as follows:
+Assuming the Mookodi repo has been cloned into the /home/dev/src/ directory and setup.py run, they can be run as follows:

 * tcsh
 * source /home/dev/src/Mookodi/mookodi_environment.csh